Tharun-mani-projects/Stock-Visualization-/README.md

 ## Overview

-This project is designed to help you explore and visualize stock market trends in an interactive and engaging way.
+This project is designed to explore and visualize stock market trends in an interactive and engaging way.

 The notebook, `Stock Visualization.ipynb`, walks you through retrieving stock data, processing it, and visualizing trends using Python's popular data science libraries.